nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 ### Logos Subscription Pricing

 The price for each subscription tier varies.
 If you own a Logos 10 or earlier package, you can get a cheaper price than those who are all together new to Logos.
-Additionally, you can get two months free if you pay annually and five months free if you pay for two years upfront.
+Additionally, anyone can receive two months free if you pay annually or five months free if you pay for two years upfront.
 Here's an overview of the pricing.

 ![](/assets/images/LogosSubscriptionPricing.png)